 Make more room on the range for your smaller saucepan.
 Here, combine the vinegar, water, canning/pickling salt, and sugar.
 Let mixture simmer for 10 minutes.

 Fill your jars with peppers, but be sure to leave 1 inch between the top of the jar and the lid.
 This is called “headspace,” and will allow the contents to expand during processing.
-Be sure to pack the jar as full as you can without infiltrating the headspace.
+Be sure to pack the peppers into the pint jars as full as you can without infiltrating the headspace.

 When jars are full, place lids on jars and screw on – but not as tightly as you can.
 Make sure it’s snug, but you don’t have to power jerk the lids on.